m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 ![](https://assets.omscs.io/notes/0131.png)

-As an example, let’s consider the figure below that shows three input lines which want to connect to four output lines.
+As an example, let's consider the figure below that shows three input lines which want to connect to four output lines.
 Next to each input line, we see the queue of the output lines it wants to connect with.
 For example, input lines A and B want to connect with output lines 1,2,3.

 ![](https://assets.omscs.io/notes/0132.png)